Paychecks, Playdates and the Never-Ending Pile of Laundry

 A close cousin to “Mom Guilt” would be to have access to a “do-over” button!
 When I asked the panel what they’d change if they could rewind this week, the answers surprised me.

-Syi said she wouldn’t change a thing because Monday was her scheduled day off.
-(More chuckles, nods and coffee sips ensued).
-“Seriously though I started my week with coffee and a good mindset.
-This set me up for the week.
-In general, most of the time, I try not to look back.”
+I really wouldn’t change a thing.
+Monday was my scheduled day off, okay, that's my attempt at humor.
+Seriously though I started my week with coffee and a good mindset.
+This time has set me up for the week.
+In general, most of the time, I try not to look back.

-Mo also laughed and said, “I wouldn’t change anything either.
-The kids spent the week with their dad.” (by now, we were all cracking up).
-“Seriously, though, it was definitely a much-needed break.
+Ha, I wouldn’t change anything either.
+The kids spent the week with their dad.
+It was definitely a much-needed break.
 I was able to get some rest and take time for me.
 Granted that was this week, ordinarily, by mid-week, I’m a mess.
-However, I’m learning to look for the positives rather than wishing to go back in time.”
+However, I’m learning to look for the positives rather than wishing to go back in time.

-Jasmine had a different take.
-She reflected on her week and wished she had invested more time in her kids, God, and her new business.
-“I could’ve gotten out my laptop, or wrote down some notes, but I just didn’t.
-I just have to stay focused and know that every step forward is still progress, whether baby steps or leaps of faith.”
+My take may sound a little different.
+Thinking back on my week, I wish I had invested more time in my kids, God, and my new business.
+I could’ve gotten out my laptop, or wrote down some notes, but I just didn’t.
+For me, I need to try and stay focused.
+I take it day by day and I know every step forward is still progress, whether baby steps or leaps of faith.

 While a do-over now and again sounds really good, we know there is no rewind feature.
 Therefore, it’s best to roll with the bloopers and hope to find a little humor in the improvisation.
 Bottom line, you have to pick yourself up when you fall, adjust your crown and smile because you know you’ve got this.